-- Bachelor's degree in biological, natural resources, restoration/conservation or environmental sciences and/or equivalent experience. - Strong knowledge of terrestrial and aquatic ecological relationships and processes. - Passion to engage, coordinate, and educate volunteers on environmental topics and hands-on stewardship techniques in the field. - Good written and verbal communication skills. - Good leadership and team skills. - Ability to multi-task and prioritize.

-- Organized and attention to detail, especially with equipment management/ maintenance and data management. - Experience in biological fieldwork and comfortable to work outdoors in strenuous physical activity under diverse weather conditions, such as hiking with equipment, work during high temperatures for up to 8 hours, and use of field tools. - Willingness to do office work, data entry, and analysis. - Available to work occasional weekends and evenings. - Valid driver's license. - Personal vehicle for work use and reimbursement.
+- Bachelor's degree in biological, natural resources, restoration/conservation or environmental sciences and/or equivalent experience. - Strong knowledge of terrestrial and aquatic ecological relationships and processes.
+Passion to engage, coordinate, and educate volunteers on environmental topics and hands-on stewardship techniques in the field. - · Good written and verbal communication skills. - · Good leadership and team skills. - · Ability to multi-task and prioritize. - Organized and attention to detail, especially with equipment management/ maintenance and data management. - Experience in biological fieldwork and comfortable serving outdoors, engaging in strenuous physical activity under diverse weather conditions, such as hiking with equipment, serving during inclement temperatures for up to 10 hours, and use of field tools. - · Willingness to do office duties, data entry, and analysis. - Available to serve occasional weekends and evenings. - · Valid driver's license. - Personal vehicle for use while serving, request reimbursement.